-FAST goal setting is relatively new and getting a lot of attention.
-It’s a natural evolution of objective setting for a rapidly changing world.
+FAST goals are relatively new and getting a lot of attention.
+Integrate them into your 1-1 meetings as a natural evolution of objective setting for a rapidly changing world.

 The principle of “Management by objectives” was originally introduced in 1954, by Peter Drucker.
 He defined a structured approach to setting goals, typically on an annual basis, as a basis for managing performance and people.
 It was widely adopted and remained virtually unchanged for close to 50 years.

-Its only over the past couple of decades that leading companies have started to question this approach and it’s only in the past year or two that FAST goal setting has emerged as an alternative.
+Its only over the past couple of decades that leading companies have started to question this approach and it’s only in the past year or two that FAST goals have emerged as an alternative.
 (Partly as a result of this MIT Sloan article from 2018.)

-FAST goal setting defines 4 core principles: goals should be Frequently discussed, Ambitious, Specific and Transparent.
+FAST goal setting defines 4 core principles: FAST goals should be Frequently discussed, Ambitious, Specific and Transparent.

 Most large companies have some form of organization-wide performance management system (Workday or SuccessFactors are examples).
 You’ve probably experienced it yourself, agreeing goals at the start of the year and document the goals in the system.
 How often are they referred to again?
 In my experience, not very often (usually not until the end of the year!).

 FAST encourages ongoing discussion of goals as part of the day-to-day of doing business.
-Goals should be an integral part of the ongoing discussions you have with your team: in both team meetings and 1-1s.
+Goals should be an integral part of the ongoing discussions you have with your team: in both team meetings and 1-1 meetings.

 - Ensures that the daily work of the team is closely aligned to the agreed goals, keeping everyone focused on what matters most.